Budapestby VisitCity Guides

 Key information for experiencing Budapest's finest traditional sweets

-Budapest's dessert landscape spans from century-old establishments to innovative modern pastry shops.
-Café Gerbeaud, established in 1858, represents the pinnacle of traditional elegance.
-Its ornate interior and prime location on Vörösmarty Square make it a destination in itself, while the dessert quality justifies its prestigious reputation.
+Budapest's dessert scene goes from places that have been around for over a century to innovative modern pastry shops.
+Café Gerbeaud opened in 1858 and represents the top of traditional elegance.
+The fancy interior and prime location on Vörösmarty Square make it worth visiting just to see, and the dessert quality lives up to the reputation.

 Historic interior of Café Gerbeaud showing ornate display cases filled with pastries under vaulted ceilings